-Remember your donations will not leave the house instantly; feel free to place questionable items in your sorting area knowing you still have time before making that final commitment.
+Remember, your donations will not leave the house instantly; feel free to place questionable items in your sorting area, knowing you still have time before making that final commitment.
 Finally, doing this at your own pace makes the task as large or as small as you choose it to be.

 Yes, keep it!

-Celebrate your successes no matter how minor they are, before you know it those small successes roll together to make one large life-changing victory!
+Celebrate your successes no matter how minor they are; before you know it, those small successes roll together to make one large life-changing victory!

 My Favorite “Declutter Your Home” Helpers!

 - My favorite bins-perfect for your sorting area.